veandco/go-sdl2/README.md

 FAQ
 ===
+__Why does my program exits with code 3221225781 on Windows?__
+You need to put the `SDL2.dll` in the same folder as your program.

 __Why does my program crash randomly?__
 Putting `runtime.LockOSThread()` at the start of your main() usually solves the problem.
 We will reimplement parts of go-sdl2 in different way so this doesn't happen in the future.